breogann/databases/README.md

 # SQL satabases

 In this repo you will find differente SQL databases.
-In each folder you will find:
+In each folder you will find self-contained files for SQL databases within the `databases.zip` file:

+- Sakila
+- Bank
+- Employees
-- A self-contained file
+- Publications
-- A project dump folder

-Either the self-contained or the dump folder should work.

 [Here's some docs](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html) on how to import.

 On MySQL workbench, you can just:

-1 - `Server > Data import > Select the path to the file/folder`
+1 - `Server > Data import > Select the path to the file.sql`
-2 - Click on New to create a schema and give it a name 3 - Start import (fir your window if you don't see the button)
+2 - Click on New to create a schema and give it a name 3 - Start import (fit your window if you don't see the button)